debashish2014/clouds.io/README.md

 ## About

-There are many cloud services out there, mainly Azure & AWS, but couldn't find a website which draws a comparison between different services available for a specific task for a quick glance.
+There are many cloud services out there, mainly Azure & AWS, but couldn't find a website which draws a comparison between different services available for a specific task, for a quick glance.
 This repository is an effort to do a simple comparison between them.
 Links are available for quick navigation.
 Work is in progress, so the list will grow over time.

 ## Comparison